ashsiv/Path-Planning-/README.md

 ## Project Introduction
 The path planner is implemented in main.cpp file under the 'src' directory.

-The path planner iterates every 20ms.
-The input includes
+The path planner iterates every 20 ms. The input to the path planner includes,

 1. **Perception data** (lidar/sensor fusion) on the neighbouring vehicles.
 Sensor fusion data is a 2d vector of cars and then that car's  unique ID, car's x position in map coordinates, car's y position in map coordinates, car's x velocity in m/s, car's y velocity in m/s, car's s position in frenet coordinates, car's d position in frenet coordinates etc.
 2. **Highway map** -Each waypoint in the list contains  (x,y,s,dx,dy) values. x and y are the waypoint's map coordinate position, the s value is the distance along the road to get to that waypoint in meters, the dx and dy values define the unit normal vector pointing outward of the highway loop.
-3. **Localization** information
+3. **Localization** information.

-**Step 1** of the path planner involves (using the above information), determine=ing one of the necessary actions
+**Step 1** of the path planner involves (using the above information), determining one of the necessary actions

  * keep lane
  * lane change left